November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 Testability and Maintainability

 When your core business logic is independent of external frameworks, you can write fast, reliable unit tests that don’t require databases or full UI stacks.
-Better testability leads to better maintainability.
-Organizations using solid architecture and testing practices typically increase automated test coverage and reduce time to fix bugs, which lowers maintenance costs over time.
+Better testability leads to better maintainability, higher automated test coverage, and faster fixes.

 Future-Proofing